 - —Guest Nini

 - Rub your body with Vicks at night before bed, to prevent getting bitten.
 Buy bed bug covers for box frame and pillow.
 Spray and powder before covering with bed bug covers.
 Cover bed legs with petroleum jelly or Vaseline, use a fan at night to blow on u to blow away your Co2 and keep body temp down at night or bed time.
 Wash and dry all bedding at high heat and hot water.
-Good luck mattress and
+Good luck

 - —Guest joker